-A participant's account balance in the Plan is available upon severance from METRO's service, attainment of age 70 and a half, or upon death.
-Upon termination from METRO, or attainment of age 70 and a half, funds may be rolled over into an eligible retirement plan (as defined in the Code), or an IRA.
-Plan participants age 65 and above, are eligible to take distributions, without penalty, while still in service with METRO.
+A participant's account balance in the Plan is available upon severance from METRO's service, attainment of age 72, or upon death.
+Upon termination from METRO, or attainment of age 72, funds may be rolled over into an eligible retirement plan (as defined in the Code), or an IRA.
 Distributions are only made in cash in one lump sum payment or as a direct rollover into an eligible retirement plan (as defined in the Code), or an IRA.